fbpx UA-117135809-1

 Children don’t remain in daycare forever, usually for a year or two at the most.
 Therefore, it takes constant work to locate new clients.
 The more students enrolled, the better the chance of higher profits.

 Successful childcare facilities constantly advertise and maintain their capacity full.
 Daycare centers frequently advertise in the media, at local gyms, and at grocery stores, among other locations.
-Working parents are likely to encounter advertisements in places where they will require early child care services.
+Working parents are likely to encounter advertisements in places where they will require early childcare services.

 Turnover in a daycare center is a necessary evil.